dilantha111/google-codein/README.md

 ## GCI-04: Write NeutralinoJs Cloud App Documentation

 NeutralinoJs apps are capable of running on Desktop or in the cloud, while a sample for creating a desktop based Neutralino app is already available.
-You can view the desktop app docs at https://neutralinojs.github.io/docs/#/gettingstarted/firstapp .
+A sample to create cloud based Neutralino apps is required to be published, you can get your hands on and do this for us. <br/>
-A sample to create cloud based Neutralino apps is required to be published, you can get your hands on and do this for us.
+You can view the Neutralino Desktop app docs at https://neutralinojs.github.io/docs/#/gettingstarted/firstapp .

 - Skill Level: Intermediary
 - Task Type: Code, Testing, Documentation